StL3wi/CalendarRacingService/README.md

 ## Setup
 1. Clone the repository
-2. Copy the 'config.Template.json' to 'config.json', and fill in the values with your own
+2. Rename the 'configTemplate.json' to 'config.json', and fill in the values with your own [values](https://github.com/StL3wi/CalendarRacingService?tab=readme-ov-file#the-configjson-file)
 3. [get your credentials.json from the google cloud console](https://developers.google.com/workspace/guides/create-credentials)
 4. Run the bot.

+## General Use Features
+- **Debug Mode** - Adds more debugging to the console.
+Saves all logs to a file, and allows the user to test features on a different server
+- **ResetOnRestart** - The bot will delete all JSON files for the calendar events and start fresh
+- **DebugLogging** - The bot will log extra events to the console and to a file

 ## The config.json file
 - DiscordToken - [The token for the discord bot](https://docs.discordbotstudio.org/setting-up-dbs/finding-your-bot-token)